d-lindahl/munin/README.md

       - port: 5678
         protocol: tcp
 ```
-* Timeout - Time in seconds until the container is paused.
+* Timeout - Time in seconds until the container is considered inactive.
 Default 10 minutes.
 * Frequency - How often to check if a container has timed out.
 Default every 5 minutes.
 * Interfaces - List of interfaces to listen on.
 Leave out for all interfaces.
 * Containers - Docker container names with associated ports and protocols